Jumbo loan qualifications, limits and more

 Manual underwriting

-Unlike standard loans which often rely on automated underwriting systems, jumbo loans usually require manual underwriting.
+Unlike standard loans that often rely on automated underwriting systems, jumbo loans usually require manual underwriting.
 This involves a mortgage underwriter personally reviewing your financial details in-depth to weigh the higher risks associated with jumbo loans.
-This helps the lender conduct a more thorough assessment of any potentially complex financial situations, ensuring they are making a more informed decision when offering the funds for a jumbo mortgage loan.

 Higher down payments

-Along with the larger loan, jumbo loan down payment requirements are typically higher too.
+Along with the larger loan, jumbo loan down payment requirements are typically higher, too.
 If you’re considering a jumbo mortgage loan, it might be wise to start saving for a down payment early.

 How to apply for a jumbo loan